William Simpson (Scottish artist): Franco-Prussian War and the Paris Commune

 In 1874, he was elected an Associate of the (soon to be Royal) Institute of Painters in Water Colours.

+In 1875, he accompanied the Prince of Wales to India, and arrived in Mumbai on 30 October.
+The tour was designed to strengthen ties between Britain and India, which was then ruled by the British Crown.
+The Prince collected a large number of items of Indian art during the tour, which were often presented to him by various local rulers during receptions and events.
+William Simpson wrote about the tour in his autobiography: "I have often described the Prince's tour in India as four months of the Lord Mayor's show".

-In 1875, he accompanied the Prince of Wales to India, and in 1877, visited Athens, Mycenae and Troy, with the excavations of Schliemann.
+In 1877, visited Athens, Mycenae and Troy, to document the excavations of Schliemann.

 Afghan War

-On 15 October 1878, Simpson left London en route to Afghanistan to provide illustrations of the Afghan war that had broken out.
-Traveling via Lahore and Peshawar, he passed through the Khyber Pass and witnessed the 'first shot' fired at the Battle of Ali Masjid.
+On 15 October 1878, Simpson left London en route to Afghanistan to provide illustrations of the Second Anglo-Afghan War.
+Travelling via Lahore and Peshawar, he passed through the Khyber Pass and witnessed the 'first shot' fired at the Battle of Ali Masjid.

 He became friendly with Sir Louis Cavagnari who encouraged Simpson with his explorations of ancient Buddhist stupas in and around the Jalalabad Valley.
 While the Peshawar Valley Field Force was encamped at Jalalabad and later Gandamak, Simpson was allowed to have some soldiers to help him excavate Ahin Posh Tope and several other sites.
-As he excavated the Ahin Posh stupa in February 1879, he cleared the base of the stupa and dug a tunnel to the center, where he discovered important relics and deposits, now in the British Museum.
+As he excavated the Ahin Posh stupa in February 1879, he cleared the base of the stupa and dug a tunnel to the centre, where he discovered important relics and deposits, now in the British Museum.
 He also made drawing reconstitutions based on his findings.
 On one occasion, he was shot at by an Afghan but the bullet just missed.

 At Gandamak, he met the photographer John Burke and his counterpart at The Graphic, Frederic Villiers, and after the departure of Archibald Forbes, Simpson took over the task of supplying the Daily News with accounts of the campaign.

 In May 1879, he observed the signing of a peace treaty at Gandamak which ended the war for the time being.

 When it was decided to send a mission to Kabul, Simpson applied to go but was turned down.